TuNguyen1012/Funnel-Analysis-of-E-commerce-website/README.md

 # READ ME

-This is my second hands-on project to learn how to use SQL Server to transform and analyse the data collected from Kaggle with statements: JOIN, TEMPORARY TABLE,...
+This is my frist project to learn how to use SQL Server to transform and analyse the data collected from Kaggle with statements: JOIN, TEMPORARY TABLE,...

 And using Power BI to visualize the result tables into charts